NativeScript/workshop/docs/chapters/chapter5.md

   <b>Exercise</b>: Adding Query parameters
 </h4>

-Some of the api functions allow to pass query parameters.
+Some of the API functions allow you to pass query parameters.
 For example to get fixtures for the next 7 days, you can use `timeFrame=n7`, like:

 ```
 https://api.football-data.org/v1/competitions/426/fixtures?timeFrame=n7
 ```

-Or to get fixtures for the previous 10 days, call it like:
+Or to get fixtures for the previous 10 days, you can use the following URL:

 ```
 https://api.football-data.org/v1/competitions/426/fixtures?timeFrame=p10
 ```

-In `FootballService` functions: `getLeagueTable` and `getFixtures` take an additional parameter and pass it into `callFootballService`.
+The `FootballService` functions `getLeagueTable` and `getFixtures` take an additional parameter and pass it into `callFootballService`.

 To pass query parameters into `get` you need to construct a `URLSearchParams` object and add it to `RequestOptionsArgs`, as `search`, like `{ search: <URL Search Params here>}`.

 Luckily for you the `FootballService` already contains `buildSearchParams` function that can construct a `URLSearchParams` from an object.

-Your task is to update `RequestOptionsArgs` when calling `get` and add the constructed `URLSearchParams` as `search`.
+Your task is to update the `callFootballService` function in `FootballService` to include a `RequestOptionsArgs` when calling `get`.
+Hint: You’ll need to pass `this.buildSearchParams(queryParams)` in as a new `search` property of the `get` method’s second argument.

+> **TODO**: How is the user supposed to test these changes after they make them.

 <div class="solution-start"></div>